OUR Team

 Photo by Brendon Hart Photography

 Sonia Medel is an interdisciplinary curator, artist, and researcher-analyst completing a doctorate in Educational Studies.
 Her research explores arts and culture in Vancouver through a decolonial, intersectional feminist lens, with a focus on the Latin American dance scene and the socio-political impact of Latina dancers.
 Alongside her scholarly work, she has returned to stage performances internationally and within Canada and is actively furthering her dance training and engaging in dance film, curation, and two major publishing projects.
 For over a decade, Medel has advanced decolonial and feminist approaches to arts, culture, and education across the Americas.
 An Indigenous-descendant Latina, the daughter of a Chilean exile and an immigrant Peruvian mother, she is especially grateful to the Coast Salish peoples and lands where she was born and continues to develop her creative-professional practice.
-She is very happy to have followed F-O-R-M’s journey from the beginning, serving as a long-time Board Member and recently as curator of the Latinx short film selection for F-O-R-M’s May 2025 partnered screening with Vanguardia for the latter’s dance festival.

 Photo by @emzlabyrinth